sebulo/LoQT/README.md

 ## Acknowledgements
 Parts of the code are based on the repository by Jiawei Zhao et al.: https://github.com/jiaweizhao/GaLore

+This work was supported by Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516)

 ## Citation
 If you use this codebase in your work, please cite our paper: